ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 - `/snes` Attempts to connect to your SNES device via SNI.
 - `/snes_close` Closes the current SNES connection.
 - `/slow_mode` Toggles on or off slow mode, which limits the rate in which you receive items.

-## FactorioClient Only

-The following command is only available when using the FactorioClient to play Factorio with Archipelago.

-- `/factorio <command text>` Sends the command argument to the Factorio server as a command.